calyxium-lang/book/src/ch01-01-installation.md

 > show the output of the previous command.
 Unless stated otherwise, PowerShell-specific
 > examples will use `>` rather than `$`.

+### Calyxium Installer

+Currently Calyxup isn't finished so you are going to have to install the latest version semi manually from the [downloads page](https://calyxium-lang.github.io/downloads/)

 ### Installing `Calyxium` and `calyxup` on Windows, Linux and MacOS

 > PowerShell is required for calyxup